aushaih/1/README.md

 And we can reached out to the client
 And know more about it and we want to help and to remind him to provide and honest feedback ,

-## news
-Apple Vision Pro - beyond the boundaries of a traditional display iOS 17, - updates to Phone, FaceTime, Messages, and more give users new ways to express themselves, 15-inch MacBook Air - M2, and up to 18 hours of battery life, Mac Studio - With M2 Max and the new M2 Ultra, Mac Studio provides a big boost in performance A Milestone Update for Apple Watch
-FaceTime Comes to Apple TV 4K